-2022 2021

-HK\$'000 HK\$'000

-Trade receivables 1,525 602
+2023 HK\$'000 2022 HK\$'000 Trade receivables 224 1,525

-Trade receivables mainly consists of receivables from rental receivables, the tenants are usually required to settle the rental payments on the first day of the rental period, and are required to pay rental deposits with amount ranging from two to three months' rentals in order to secure any default in their rental payments.
+Trade receivables mainly consist of receivables from rental receivables, the tenants are usually required to settle the rental payments on the first day of the rental period, and are required to pay rental deposits with amount ranging from two to three months' rentals in order to secure any default in their rental payments.
 The Group does not hold any other collateral or other credit enhancements over its trade receivables balances.
-Trade receivables are non-interest-bearing.